 5) Division of humanity into bio-social castes with differing neurological profiles

 Eugenics remained a common theme within the Western intelligentsia before the second world war.
 Anthropologists did not shy from ascribing different intelligence profiles to different subgroups of humanity.
 Among the keenest advocates of eugenics, i.e. state intervention to discourage the intellectually impaired from breeding, was the former Fabian society president and renowned novelist George Bernard Shaw.
 The Fabian society has long been at the heart of orthodox British progressivism, believing that the state exists to guide both the economy and the people to a better more prosperous tomorrow through benevolent social engineering.
-The main distinction between Fabian gradualists and revolutionary Bolsheviks was that the former believed they could bring about a more egalitarian society by subverting the current system, why the latter believed we need first to overthrow capitalism before a vanguard party could guide the workers to new communist utopia.
+The main distinction between Fabian gradualists and revolutionary Bolsheviks was that the former believed they could bring about a more egalitarian society by subverting the current system, while the latter believed we need first to overthrow capitalism before a vanguard party could guide the workers to new communist utopia.
 Fabians recognised that only free enterprise could create the kind of sophisticated technology they will need to transition to a form of collectivism that satisfies all our existential and emotional needs .

 The defeat of National Socialism with its concept of Aryan racial superiority and the emergence of Anglo-American social liberalism thwarted the plans of eugenicists.
 To counter the appeal of Soviet-style socialism, the dynamic mixed economies of the West had to champion equality of opportunities for all.
 By the 1960s mainstream academia and social policymakers had consigned racial eugenics to the dustbin of imperial history as the last vestige of white European supremacy.
 It is admittedly hard to win public support in a nominally democratic system if you deem a large portion of your electorate intellectually inferior.